56 Companies That Pay College Tuition

 PEAK6

-Individuals who have been working at PEAK6 for a year are eligible for reimbursement of up to $8,000 per year for certifications, bachelor’s degrees and other academic programs.
+Individuals who have been working at PEAK6 for at least one year are eligible for reimbursement of up to $8,000 per year.
+They may pursue a certification, bachelor’s degree, or any other educational credential.

 PepsiCo

-Employees at PepsiCo are eligible for tuition reimbursement of up to $5,250 for undergraduate students and up to $8,000 for graduate students.
-However, the program applies only to approved and accredited programs.
+Employees at PepsiCo are eligible for tuition reimbursement of up to $5,250 for undergraduate students enrolled in approved and accredited programs.
+Meanwhile, that’s up to $8,000 for graduate students.

 Procter & Gamble